A guide for adding Monte Carlo simulation to financial models in EXCEL to enhance stress testing and scenario analysis.

 Plug in simulated results into the funnel.
 10 M impressions * simulated click through *simulated conversions * simulated order size = Revenue for the year.
 Plug this in your financials and you have simulate revenues.

-The only challenge left now is how to store the results of these simulations.
+The only challenge left now is how to store the simulation results.
 Each simulation run is a single value that by itself is not worth a lot.
 It is an iteration.
 It is only when you can store and compare multiple iterations that you can find meaning from the run above.

-Each time we update Excel, press Enter or F9, Excel generates a new sets of random number and updates the table above.
+Each time we press Enter or F9, Excel generates a new set of random numbers and updates the table above.
 That number represents a single trial.
-We need a collection of trials or iterations to get a meaningful answer.
+We need a collection of trials to get a meaningful answer.

 Meet our data store.

-A simple table with the number of trials written on the left and the results of the trial stored on the right.
-Ideally we want Excel to fill this in for us in an automated basis.
-We may also want to store a few other metrics for each trial or iteration from our simulation model.
+A simple table with number of trials on the left and results of the trial stored on the right.
+Ideally we want Excel to fill this in on an automated basis.
+We may also want to store a few other metrics for each trial from our simulation model.

 Depending on how volatile your distribution is and how complex your relationships are, we can get by with 500 to 5000 trials.